rashidmakki/st-assessment-/README.md

 # Assesmnet For MERN Stack For ST

-Assessment on Food Delivery using NodeJS, Express, Sequelize , MYSQL
+Assessment on Food Delivery using NodeJS, Express, Sequelize , MYSQL, NextJS , Bootstrap, React, TypeScript, Axios, Redux, Redux Saga

-## Deployed Live:
+## Deployed :

 - Test API on http://localhost:3000/api-docs/

 ## Add Database details:

-- Add or change database details in .env file.
+- Add or change database details in .env file and also check your mysql username and password

             DB_HOST=localhost
             DB_PORT=3306